 Caso di Studio

-- Embracing Agile teams has helped EnergyCo's IT staff become true business partners
+- Embracing Agile teams has helped EnergyCo's technology staff become true business partners.

-Over the course of 16 months we helped EnergyCo modernize its ERP strategy, design a multi-year cloud migration strategy that has already begun and redesign its IT operating model to better align business and technology.
+Over the course of 16 months, we helped EnergyCo modernize its ERP strategy, design a multiyear cloud migration strategy that has already begun, and redesign its technology operating model to better align business and technology.
 These changes identified ways for EnergyCo to eliminate about 20% of its applications over time while developing new data and analytics capabilities.

-Simultaneously we helped EnergyCo reimagine its IT operating model, defining a future-state organizational structure that includes new job descriptions for future-state roles and clearly defined decision rights across the organization.
-The company expects a cost savings of 20-30% once the redesigned tech function is fully implemented.
+Simultaneously, we helped EnergyCo reimagine its technology operating model, defining a future-state organizational structure that includes new job descriptions for future-state roles and clearly defined decision rights across the organization.
+The company expects a cost savings of 20% to 30% once the redesigned tech function is fully implemented.

-By the close of a four-month engagement, EnergyCo had harmonized its IT function with its business strategies.
+By the close of a four-month engagement EnergyCo had harmonized its technology function with its business strategy.
 A clear decision tree guided all future architecture investments, and a formalized approach to data capture gave EnergyCo the ability to seize new opportunities through the use of advanced analytics.